Coffee bag: Consumer packaging

-Smaller bags are used by consumers for coffee beans or for ground coffee.
-Multi-layer, high graphics, bags have largely replaced steel cans (tins) for consumer ground coffee.
+Smaller bags are used by consumers for coffee beans or ground coffee.
+Multi-layer graphics bags have largely replaced steel cans (tins) for consumer ground coffee.
 There is a tendency for pressure from carbon dioxide to build up in these barrier bags.
-Special pressure relief valves have been developed to relieve the pressure without letting atmosphere into the bags.
+Special pressure relief valves have been developed to relieve the pressure without letting the atmosphere into the bags.
 Valves are either heat sealed or attached by adhesive.
-The bags are not readily recyclable but compare favourably in life-cycle studies with metal cans on broader issues.
+The bags are not readily recyclable, but compare favourably in life-cycle studies with metal cans on broader issues.